 Q. My husband and I have a combined household income of $64,000 and we have three children.
-I know that income on its own would make us eligible for a health insurance subsidy in the exchange, but we also have access to health insurance through my employer.
+I know that income on its own would make us eligible for a health insurance subsidy in the health insurance Marketplace, but we also have access to health insurance through my employer.
 My company lets me buy health insurance for myself for $90/month, but adding my husband and kids brings the total payroll deduction to $850/month.
 My husband’s company doesn’t offer health insurance, so we’ve always covered the family on my plan.
 Can we drop them off of my plan and have them get subsidized health insurance through the state exchange instead?

 A. Subsidy eligibility is based on household income as well as access to other health coverage.
 But the IRS issued new rules, effective in 2023, to allow some families to take advantage of premium subsidies in the exchange if the employer-sponsored coverage available to them isn’t considered affordable.
 Here’s a look at how this works: